 Earning her J.D. in 2015 and her LL.M in Taxation in 2017, Candelario graduated cum laude.
 One of her tax professors, Dana Trier who had her in his Taxation of Property Transactions and Advanced Corporate Taxation course, notes “It is always a pleasure to have a student who is both intelligent and willing to put in the effort to learn complex material.”

-Currently, she is an Associate at Broad and Cassel LLP focusing her practice on international and domestic tax matters.
+Currently, she is an Associate at Nelson Mullins LLP focusing her practice on international and domestic tax matters.
 She advises high net worth individuals and families from around the world on a diverse range of matters, including trust and estate planning, cross-border investments, pre-immigration planning, real estate investments, income and transfer tax planning, complex voluntary disclosures, tax controversies, and family office matters.
 She also develops and implements various structures for the preservation and transfer of wealth and business succession for international clients.